Special Olympics events

 Kona Horseshoe Pitchers Club invites the public to its annual “Hand of Friendship” tournament April 12 at the Old Kona Airport Park horseshoe courts.
 The tournament is sanctioned for singles play for NHPA cardholders, featuring four-six person divisions seeded by established handicap.
 The no handicap-cancellation play will begin at 8 a.m.

-Sign up before Saturday by calling Reggie at 756-8085 or email firstname.lastname@example.org.
+Sign up before Saturday by calling Reggie at 756-8085 or email to firstname.lastname@example.org.

 The Pueo Kupuna softball team will hold its fifth annual golf tournament fundraiser April 27 at the Big Island Country Club.
-Tee time is 7 a.m.
-The format will be two-man scramble, modified best ball.
+Tee time is at 7 a.m., and the format will be two-man scramble, modified best ball.